Countess Gytha Primary School’s Offer for Children with Special Educational Needs and/or Disabilities (SEND)

 What specialist services and expertise are available at or accessed by the school?

-- When a child is identified at school as having a specific need, we are able to access County or NHS Services such as Educational Psychology, Learning Support Service, Speech and Language Service, Physiotherapy, Occupational Therapy, Physical Impairment and Medical Support Team, Hearing Support Team, Vision Support Team, Communication and Autism Outreach team (CAOT)
+When a child is identified at school as having a specific need, we are able to access County or NHS Services such as Educational Psychology, Learning Support Service, Speech and Language Service, Physiotherapy, Occupational Therapy, Physical Impairment and Medical Support Team, Hearing Support Team, Vision Support Team, Autism and Communication Outreach team (CAOT)

 What training have the staff supporting children with SEND had or are currently having?

-Various members of staff as well as the SENCO at preschool have received training for the following:
+Various members of staff have received training for the following:

 - ‘Introduction to Autism.’